weizh888/PokeAlarmWiki/Dynamic-Text-Substitution.md

 **Note:** The alarm configuration file is the only file within the PokeAlarm installation that you are **required** to directly edit (`config.ini` file is optional.)
 Editing other files in your PokeAlarm installation directory is not supported.

-In order to customize an Alert, you must specify what type of alert you want to config: Either `pokemon`, `pokestop`, or `gym`.
+In order to customize an Alert, you must specify what type of alert you want to config: Either `pokemon`, `pokestop`, `gym`, `egg`, or `raid`.
 Each of these has different defaults available.
 The following is an `alarms` config where a portion of the Alert has been updated:

 ```json
 {